Shear thinning: Relationship with thixotropy

 Some authors consider shear thinning to be a special case of thixotropic behaviour, because the recovery of the microstructure of the liquid to its initial state will always require a non-zero time.
-When the recovery of viscosity after disturbance is very rapid however, the observed behaviour is classic shear thinning or pseudoplasticity, because as soon as the shear is removed, the viscosity returns to normal.
+When the recovery of viscosity after disturbance is very rapid, however, the observed behaviour is classic shear thinning or pseudoplasticity, because as soon as the shear is removed, the viscosity returns to normal.
 When it takes a measurable time for the viscosity to recover, thixotropic behaviour is observed.
-When describing the viscosity of liquids, however, it is therefore useful to distinguish shear-thinning (pseudoplastic) behaviour from thixotropic behaviour, where the viscosity at all shear rates is decreased for some duration after agitation: both of these effects can often be seen separately in the same liquid.
+In describing the viscosity of liquids, however, it is therefore useful to distinguish shear-thinning (pseudoplastic) behaviour from thixotropic behaviour, where the viscosity at all shear rates is decreased for some duration after agitation: both of these effects can often be seen separately in the same liquid.

 Everyday examples

 Wall paint is a pseudoplastic material.
 When modern wall paint is applied, the shear created by the brush or roller will allow it to thin and wet out the surface evenly.
 Once applied, the paint regains its higher viscosity, which avoids drips and runs.

 Ketchup is a shear-thinning material, viscous when at rest, but flowing at speed when agitated by squeezing, shaking, or striking the bottle.

 Whipped cream is also a shear-thinning material.
 When whipped cream is sprayed out of its canister, it flows out smoothly from the nozzle due to the low viscosity at high flow rate.
 However, after whipped cream is sprayed into a spoon, it does not flow and its increased viscosity allows it to be rigid.